elasmo/sgi/install.md

-# What is this?
+What follows are some sloppy laid out notes taken during an IRIX installation.
-This is some sloppy laid out notes taken during installation of IRIX.
+It may be somewhat inconsistent, but hopefully helpful enough to reproduce.
-Worth mentioning is that i used the images from IRIX 6.5.22 rather than 6.5.30 for the Challenge S machine.
+I used the IRIX 6.5.22 images for SGI Challenge S. You may want to use something more recent.

-# Bootp server preperations
+# Bootp server preparations
-## Unpack warezz
+## Unpacking images

 Foundation, part 1 and 2
 ```